-To qualify for the award of the degrees of Bachelor of Commerce / Bachelor of Laws a candidate must complete, satisfactorily and independently, each of (a), (b) and (c) as follows:
+Students who enrol in the Bachelor of Commerce / Bachelor of Laws, must complete each of (a), (b) and (f) as follows:

-- a) all compulsory Law subjects; - b) elective subjects to the value of 56 credit points from the LLB Schedule.
-To be eligible for the award of Honours, candidates must complete either LLB313 or LLB314; - c) subjects selected from the General Schedule, including the satisfactory completion of: - i) compulsory subjects required for the Bachelor of Commerce; - ii) an approved Commerce major except for a Business Law major; and - iii) subjects with a value of at least 90 credit points, consisting of (i) and (ii) and excluding subjects listed in (a) and (b), except, - iv) where the subjects in (i) and (ii) have the prefix LAW, the equivalent LLB subjects must be substituted.
+- a) all compulsory Law subjects as set out in the relevant Course Program; - b) elective subjects to the value of 40 credit points from the LLB Elective Law Schedule; - to be eligible for the award of LLB Honours (calculated in accordance with method 4), a candidate must complete LLB313; - d) to be eligible for the award of LLB (Honours by Research) a candidate must complete LLB448 Research Honours in Law.
+The Honours grade will be calculated in accordance with method 1; - e) to be eligible for the award of BCom/LLB (Joint Honours by Research), a candidate must complete LLB424 Joint Research Honours in Law and Another Discipline and the 24 credit point equivalent subject in Commerce; - f) subjects selected from the General Schedule, including the satisfactory completion of: - i) compulsory subjects required for the Bachelor of Commerce; - ii) an approved Commerce major except for a Business Law major; and - iii) subjects with a value of at least 90 credit points, consisting of (i) and (ii) and excluding subjects listed in (a) and (b), except, - iv) where the subjects in (i) and (ii) have the prefix LAW, the equivalent LLB subjects must be substituted.